Skip to main content

 New Jersey Republicans now trying to win back the congressional seats they lost in 2018 have shied away from supporting an Affordable Care Act repeal.

-They instead have attacked Medicare for All, a proposal for a single-payer, government-run health system, that is opposed by Pallone and most other New Jersey House Democrats.
+They instead have attacked Medicare for All(link is external), a proposal for a single-payer, government-run health system, that is opposed by Pallone (link is external)and most other New Jersey House Democrats.

 New Jersey is one of the states that have asked the Supreme Court to uphold the law.